chloeohc/PillPall/README.md

 | Database   | SQLite / Postgres / Drizzle *(as configured)* |
 | Hosting    | Vercel / Repl.it / Netlify |

-*(Adjust backend and database lines to reflect your actual setup.)*

 ---